Uncommon

 SCIENCE

-To do this we use a covalent-first chemoproteomics approach to discover and develop new therapeutics that bind challenging to drug disease-causing protein targets.
+We use a covalent-first chemoproteomics approach to discover and develop new therapeutics that bind challenging to drug disease-causing protein targets.
 Through this approach we have uncovered hundreds of druggable pockets on protein targets with validated biology and links to disease as well as compounds that interact with these pockets in a highly selective manner.
 We have successfully progressed multiple candidates from initial screening to clinical trials and have a deep and rich pipeline of programs poised for future clinical entry.

 Our work uses covalent fragment libraries to identify protein sites amenable to forming irreversible bonds that are potent and selective.
 This covalent-first approach capitalizes on shallow pockets and requires only a small contact surface, which allows us to bind almost any disease-relevant target, including those that have eluded traditional drug discovery approaches, like transcription factors and ubiquitin ligases.